 Rats have fur all over their body, but not on their tail.
 Why is that?
-The reason why they do not have hair on their tail comes back to one of the reasons why they have a tail in the first place: regulating their body temperature.
+The reason why they do not have hair on this particular body part comes back to one of the reasons why they have a tail in the first place: regulating their body temperature.

-As I’ve mentioned, they use their tail to regulate their body temperature by flushing it with blood which lowers their internal temperature.
-To do this effectively, they need the tail to be naked so that it can cool off faster.
-If their tail was covered in fur it would greatly diminish the efficacy of their tail as a way to regulate their temperature.
+As I’ve mentioned, they use this useful appendage to regulate their body temperature by flushing it with blood which lowers their internal temperature.
+To do this effectively, they need it to be naked so that it can cool off faster.
+If it was covered in fur it would greatly diminish the efficacy as a thermoregulator.

-If you notice that your rat is chewing or biting their own tail I highly recommend that you contact a veterinarian because that’s not normal behavior.
+If you notice that your rat is chewing or biting on itself I highly recommend that you contact a veterinarian because that’s not normal behavior.

 Rats have scales on their tail for protection.
-Their tail is an important appendage and protecting it is quite important because without it they have a much lower chance of surviving in the wild.
+It is an important appendage and protecting it is quite important because without it they have a much lower chance of surviving in the wild.

-In case you don’t know what a prehensile tail is, it’s a tail that can be used to grab or hold objects.
-Many new world monkeys have prehensile tails, but rats do not have prehensile tails.
-Wikipedia classifies rats as animals that have partially prehensile tails because they can wrap their tail around objects after running around it.
-Also, they can use their tail to hang from objects (albeit for a very short time).
+However, Wikipedia does classify rats as animals that have partially prehensile tails because they can wrap them around objects after running around them.
+Also, they can use them to hang from objects (albeit for a very short time).

 If you’re going to clean your rat’s tail make sure to be cautious.
 You do not accidentally want to hold on to their tail, spook them, and then cause them injury.